IRMA - Institute of Rural Management (IRMA - 2016)

 d) Printed application material (prospectus, application forms, etc.) may be obtained from Admissions Office, IRMA, Anand - 388 001 on payment of full fees.
 (All the payments to IRMA should be made in the form of a demand draft favouring IRMA and it should be payable at Anand).

-4) What is the Eligibility Criteria for PRM or FPRM?
+4) What is the Eligibility Criteria for PRM ?

 Eligibility Details for PRM: